Expansion of the Australian Football League: VFL expansion (1925)

 Between 1919 and 1925 the VFL sought expressions of interest from clubs wishing to gain admittance to the League.
 While Footscray, Hawthorn and North Melbourne were accepted in 1925, a number of existing VFA clubs were considered.
 The VFA clubs were Brighton, Brunswick, Port Melbourne and Prahran.

 One impediment that the VFL encountered when considering admitting existing VFA clubs to its ranks in 1925 was the existing recruiting districts; the VFL clubs' districts had been drawn up equitably in 1915, and clubs were unwilling to surrender portions of their districts to incoming VFA clubs.
 One attempt to overcome this was the Public Service Football Club, which would draw its players from the public service rather than from a geographical district.
 The Public Service club was formally established in 1924 and was based at the newly built Motordrome, and it applied to join the VFL in 1925; but its application was rejected and the club disbanded without playing a game.

 North Melbourne (1907, 1921)

 After the split between the VFL and VFA, North Melbourne became one of the stronger clubs in the VFA.
-In 1908, after University was admitted to the league, North Melbourne merged with West Melbourne and applied to become the tenth team in the league, under the name City Football Club; but, proposal was rejected and Richmond was admitted instead.
-North Melbourne and West Melbourne were kicked out of the VFA for attempting to defect, but North Melbourne returned to the VFA the same year under a new committee.
+In 1908, after University was admitted to the league, North Melbourne merged with West Melbourne and applied to become the tenth team in the league as the City Football Club, but the proposal was rejected and Richmond was admitted instead.
+North Melbourne and West Melbourne were expelled from the VFA for attempting to defect, but North Melbourne returned to the VFA the same year under a new committee (having absorbed West Melbourne).

-In another attempt to gain admission, North Melbourne proposed a merger with Essendon in 1921, when Essendon attempted to move to the Arden Street Oval after its home ground at East Melbourne was closed.
-The proposal was rejected and both clubs continued in their previous states.
-North Melbourne finally gained admission to the VFL in 1925.
+In another attempt to gain admission, North Melbourne proposed a merger with Essendon in 1921, when Essendon attempted to move to Arden Street after East Melbourne was closed and demolished.
+The proposal was rejected, and both clubs continued in their previous states; North Melbourne finally gained admission to the VFL in 1925.